Hydra: Virtualized Multi-Language Runtime for High-Density Serverless Platforms: Related Work

-\textbf{Minimal Runtimes} can also reduce resource consumption and cold start latency.
-Graalvisor is shipped in a minimal disk containing Graalvisor's library dependencies along with the Graalvisor binary.
-The disk can then be used, together with a Linux kernel image, to start a VM.
-Although in this paper we use Firecracker VMs to isolate different tenants, the proposed techniques are not specific to Firecracker, nor to system-VMs.
-Thus, container-based solutions such as Cntrl~\cite{thalheim:2018} and g-visor~\cite{gvisor} could also be used.

-Unikernel VMs~\cite{manco:2017,koller:2017,zhang:2018} are also a possible alternative to reduce Graalvisor's cold start.
-However, supporting functions whose dependencies only known at run-time creates additional challenges to reduce the components to include at VM image generation time.
-As a consequence, Graalvisor includes a full Linux kernel and requires functions to package any user-level library dependencies along with the function code.

-\textbf{Profile and Code Cache Sharing} allow some (former) or most (latter) of the code optimization overhead to be shared across function invocations.
+\textbf{Profile and Code Cache Sharing} reduce code profiling and compilation overheads.
 Profile sharing has been proposed by Arnold et al.~\cite{arnold:2005} and Ottoni et al.~\cite{ottoni:2021} as a way to re-use profiling information.
 By doing so, future invocations do not need to repeat all the code profiling steps and can benefit from the profiles gathered by previous invocations.
-A similar technique has also been used to share Just-in-Time compiled code \cite{khrabrov:2022,xu:2018} among different invocations of the same application/function.

-Techniques such as profile and code sharing could be integrated into Graalvisor to share Truffle code caches.
-However, solutions such as JITServer~\cite{khrabrov:2022}, ShareJIT~\cite{xu:2018} are designed to optimize long-running applications and are not prepared to deal with the challenges inherent to fast-executing and lightweight Serverless functions~\cite{carreira:2021}.
+A similar technique has also been used to share Just-In-Time compiled code \cite{khrabrov:2022,xu:2018} among different invocations of the same application/function.
+Such techniques could be integrated into \SYSNAME to share Truffle code caches.
+However, solutions such as JITServer~\cite{khrabrov:2022} and ShareJIT~\cite{xu:2018} are designed to optimize long-running applications and are not prepared to deal with the challenges inherent to fast-executing and lightweight serverless functions~\cite{carreira:2021}.